BolajiAyodeji/attraktives-headshot/README.md

 > [!TIP]
 >
-> Kindly read [this comprehensive tutorial](https://blog.bolajiayodeji.com/how-to-build-design-editing-apps-using-nextjs-clerk-and-imglys-cesdk-engine) to learn how to build editing apps using IMGLY’s [CE.SDK](https://img.ly/docs/cesdk?utm_source=https://bolajiayodeji.com) Engine and SDK.
+> Kindly read [this comprehensive tutorial](https://blog.bolajiayodeji.com/how-to-build-design-editing-apps-using-nextjs-clerk-and-imglys-cesdk-engine) to learn how to build editing apps using IMGLY’s CE.SDK Engine.

 ---